buggydev1/Endless_Fight/README.md

 # Endless_Fight
-Endless Fight, a turn base boss run game where you play  as the cat-mmn James and the Mage name Nia.
+Endless Fight, a turn base boss run game where you play  as the cat-Man James and the Mage name Nia.

 ## Project Link
 ### https://buggydev1.github.io/Endless_Fight/